 How To Make Gluten-Free Chocolate Chip Cookies:

-Using a stand mixer or hand mixer and large bowl mix the buttery spread and both sugars together until creamy.
+- Using a stand mixer or hand mixer and a large bowl mix the buttery spread and both sugars together until creamy.
 Add eggs and vanilla and mix thoroughly.

-Place the baking pan on a wire rack to cool for 5 minutes and then transfer cookies directly to the wire rack to cool completely.
+- Place the baking pan on a wire rack to cool for 5 minutes and then transfer the cookies directly to the wire rack to cool completely.

 How to freeze cookie dough:

 To bake preheat oven to 350°.
-Place frozen cookies on a parchment-lined cookie sheet and bake 1-13 minutes until just golden brown.
-Place the baking pan on a wire rack to cool for 5 minutes and then transfer cookies directly to the wire rack to cool completely.
+Place frozen cookies on a parchment-lined cookie sheet and bake for 11-13 minutes until just golden brown.
+Place the baking pan on a wire rack to cool for 5 minutes and then transfer the cookies directly to the wire rack to cool completely.

 More Gluten-Free Cookies You’ll Love: